The Belt Hold Line Candlestick Pattern

 The bullish Belt Hold Line pattern does not provide a clear profit target; therefore, other trading mechanisms or methods, such as a measured moved defined by an acceptable risk/reward ratio, a key Fibonacci retracement level, the appearance of a bearish candlestick formation, or a simple trailing stop, could be used to exit the long position.

-As with most trend reversal patterns, the bullish Belt Hold Line pattern becomes more reliable when it appears near a trend line, a pivot point, or a support and resistance line, etc. A bullish Belt Hold Line hat forms at or near a lower trendline or a support line can be used in anticipation that the test of the trendline or support line is not likely to break it.
+As with most trend reversal patterns, the bullish Belt Hold Line pattern becomes more reliable when it appears near a trendline, a pivot point, or a support and resistance line, etc. A bullish Belt Hold Line hat forms at or near a lower trendline or a support line can be used in anticipation that the test of the trendline or support line is not likely to break it.
 As a result, the price should be expected to climb, giving greater impetus to the pattern.
 Also, if the bullish Belt Hold Line pattern is formed at a low-price level or in an extended downtrend, it becomes more significant as the market could be in an oversold condition.
 Here traders can use the bullish Belt Hold Line pattern in conjunction with an oscillating indicator, such as the RSI, to confirm that the security is oversold.

 The Bearish Belt Hold Line Pattern